Elmira, New York: Early history

 The region of Elmira was inhabited by the Cayuga nation (also known as the Gayogo̱hó꞉nǫʼ) of the Haudenosaunee prior to European colonization.
-Cayuga residing in the region maintained relations with European settlers, primarily related to the fur trade, but were otherwise relatively isolated from encroaching colonial settlements.
+Cayuga residing in the region maintained relations with European settlers, primarily related to the fur trade, but were otherwise relatively isolated from expanding colonial settlements.

 During the American Revolutionary War, the Sullivan Expedition of 1779 was mounted by the Continental Army against the four Haudenosaunee nations which had allied with the British.
 The expeditionary force fought a combined British-Haudenosaunee force at the Battle of Newtown, south of the current city, in which the Continental Army was victorious.
 After the conclusion of the war, the Haudenosaunee and the United States signed a treaty at Elmira in 1791 to settle territorial disputes in the region.
 Most of the Cayuga emigrated under pressure from encroaching American settlements with the other nations of the Haudenosaunee to Canada, where they resettled on land provided by the British Crown.

 The first European-American settler in Elmira was Abraham Miller, who served as a captain in the Continental Army.
 Miller constructed a cabin after resigning just before the end of the Revolutionary War.
 Miller's Pond and Miller Street are named after him and are near the location of his house.

 Elmira's formation

 The New York legislature established the Township of Chemung, now Chemung County, in 1788.
 The settlement of Newtown was soon established at the intersection of Newtown Creek and the Chemung River.
 In 1792, the settlement at Newtown joined with the Wisnerburg and DeWittsburg settlements to form the village of Newtown.
-In 1808, the village officially changed its name to the Town of Elmira, at a town meeting held at Teal's Tavern.
-It is said the town was named after tavern owner Nathan Teal's young daughter, but that story has never been confirmed.
+In 1808, the village officially changed its name to the Town of Elmira, at a town meeting held at Teall's Tavern.
+It is said the town was named after tavern owner Nathan Teall's young daughter, but that story has never been confirmed.
 According to Amos Bugbee Carpenter's "Carpenter Memorial" family history book printed in 1898, Elmira is named after Major General Matthew Carpenter's daughter.
 This naming occurred, according to this book, in 1821 at the constitutional convention to which Matthew was a delegate.
 In any case, the City of Elmira, nicknamed "The Queen City," was incorporated in 1864 from part of the town of Elmira and the village of Elmira.
 The remaining part of the town of Elmira exists still, surrounding the city on the west, north and east.
 The city and town share an intricately entwined history.

 It appears that Amos Carpenter in his 1898 book was referencing an 1879 book.